morgannamie/coding-challenge/README.md

 This should create the output files
 ```
-* Alternatively, image be pulled from DockerHub repository using the bash script provided titled "invoke.sh"
+* Alternatively, image be pulled from my DockerHub repository using the bash script provided titled "invoke.sh"
 ```
 Give permission: chmod +x invoke.sh
 Calling script: ./invoke.sh